scify/laravel-cookies-consent/README.md

 After that, you can use the `$_COOKIE` global object, in order to check for the appropriate cookie.

-The only step remaining is to use this object in our Blade files:
+Now you can use this object in your Blade files like this:

 ```bash
 $_COOKIE[config('cookies_consent.cookie_prefix') . {{ COOKIE_NAME }}]